 We travel to about 35 different schools, organizations, festivals, and events per year to meet the folks who make our sanctuary possible while introducing them to the very species they help us support.
 For interested teachers, we are committed to enhancing your school’s science curriculum through experiential learning.
 We can work alongside you to ensure we help your students meet the Virginia Standards of Learning depending on their grade level and needs.
 By bringing the environment to your classroom, we aim to enhance the themes your students are learning in exciting, novel ways.

-What can I expect from my Rockfish educational program?
+What can I expect from my RWS educational program?

 Rockfish outreach staff will arrive at your school or meeting space with two or three of our education ambassador animals, depending on your interests and curriculum.
-Our programs can range between 30 minutes and 1.5 hours.
+Our programs can range from 30-90 minutes.
 We can present to any audience size and typically spend 2/3 of the time period presenting our animals and information while the rest of the time is devoted to answering questions.
-We can add further time to include hands-on crafting activities to illustrate themes like camouflage, food webs, or warm vs. cold-bloodedness.
+We have species-specific coloring sheets and informational booklets available to bring along, if that would be beneficial for your audience.

-What can I expect from my Rockfish Wildlife Sanctuary tour?
+What can I expect from my RWS tour?

 When you arrive at our sanctuary in beautiful Nelson County, we will spent some time walking through our main facility building and will explore the outdoor enclosures for our education animals, offering an opportunity to see all of our education ambassador team up close while answering any questions you may have.
 Tours typically range from 30 minutes to 1 hour depending on your schedule and interests.